 According to when are you visiting Sri Lanka there are a couple of essentials which you need to have with you during your 10 day Sri Lanka tour.

 Don’t skip it, don’t be afraid to visit Sri Lanka.
 It is a safe country and won the title of the best destination to visit in 2019 by Lonely Planet.
 We are already thinking to be back next year and discover more of the beach and the south.
 Unfortunately, we didn’t do much of beaches, but there are many valuable like Tricomale on the east side of Matara in the South, but also you can visit the incredible Natural National Park of Yala.

-(We want to try the Safari at Yala National Park, check how it is awesome)
+(Do you want to try the Safari at Yala National Park?
+Check how it is awesome!